NYSCP Child Protection Conferences - North Yorkshire

 What kind of decisions are made?

-After hearing from you and others about the strengths in your care of your child and what worries remain it will be decided whether the plans that have been made in the meeting, to help to sort out the worries, should be a child protection plan or a child in need plan.
-These are very similar, the main differences being that a child protection plan means that a Social Worker will visit your child at home and meet with you and your family, at least once every two weeks and the times given for the main changes that are needed to sort out the worries about your child are likely to be shorter.
+After hearing from you and others about the strengths and what worries remain regarding the care of your child, it will be decided whether the plans that have been made in the meeting, to help to sort out the worries, should be a Child Protection Plan or a Child In Need plan.
+These are very similar, the main differences being that a Child Protection Plan means that a Social Worker will visit your child at home and meet with you and your family, at least once every two weeks and the times given for the main changes that are needed to sort out the worries about your child are likely to be shorter.
 Both kinds of plan should be made and agreed in the meeting and they must be clear about what needs to happen to change things for the better for your child as quickly as possible.
 The plans should also be clear about what is expected of everyone, including you and, in some cases, your child, and how quickly required changes should be in place.

 What happens after the Conference?